The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Discussion

 Table \ref{table2} shows that the local accumulation of synapse length is accompanied by Vanishing Gradients by Fig.\ref{fig7} and Tables.
 It can be seen from Table \ref{table2} that activity of synapse formation gradually diminishes with iterations and growth of the ${\rm l_{min}}$, the calculation of the correlation coefficient in Table \ref{table2} also turns out worse than in other Tables.

-For Table \ref{table3} which considers only phagocytic synapses factor, synapse formation showed good activity with iterations and ${\rm l_{min}}$ growth.
+For Table \ref{table3} which considers only astrocytes phagocytose synapses factor, synapse formation showed good activity with iterations and ${\rm l_{min}}$ growth.
 We can find better results of correlation coefficients in Tables respectively.
-As the probability of Vanishing Gradients is small when considering phagocytic synapses factor by Fig.\ref{fig9}(c) and Tables, the result of Table \ref{table3} converges even at ${\rm l_{min}}=5$, while that of other Tables converge poorly at ${\rm l_{min}}=5$.
+As the probability of Vanishing Gradients is small when considering astrocytes phagocytose synapses factor by Fig.\ref{fig9}(c) and Tables, the result of Table \ref{table3} converges even at ${\rm l_{min}}=5$, while that of other Tables converge poorly at ${\rm l_{min}}=5$.

-Table \ref{table4} only deals with the positive memory persistence factor, which maintains the slow change in synapse length, and the synapse formation shows a worse activity with iterations and minimum synaptic effective range growth than in Tables \ref{table1}-\ref{table3} and \ref{table5}.
-The Vanishing Gradients of the positive memory persistence factor is worse than that of Tables \ref{table1}, \ref{table3} and \ref{table5}, and better than that of Table \ref{table2} by Fig.\ref{fig10}(d) and Tables.
+Table \ref{table4} only deals with the cortex positive memory persistence factor, which maintains the slow change in synapse length, and the synapse formation shows a worse activity with iterations and minimum synaptic effective range growth than in Tables \ref{table1}-\ref{table3} and \ref{table5}.
+The Vanishing Gradients of the positive cortex memory persistence factor is worse than that of Tables \ref{table1}, \ref{table3} and \ref{table5}, and better than that of Table \ref{table2} by Fig.\ref{fig10}(d) and Tables.

-Table \ref{table5} deals with the positive and negative memories persistence factor, which maintains the active change of synapse length, and the synapse formation shows a better activity with iterations and minimum synaptic effective range growth than in Tables \ref{table1} and \ref{table3}.
-The Vanishing Gradients of the positive and negative memories persistence factor is worse than that of Tables \ref{table1} and \ref{table3}, and better than that of Table \ref{table2} and \ref{table4} by Fig.\ref{fig11}(e) and Tables.
+Table \ref{table5} deals with the positive and negative cortex memories persistence factor, which maintains the active change of synapse length, and the synapse formation shows a better activity with iterations and minimum synaptic effective range growth than in Tables \ref{table1} and \ref{table3}.
+The Vanishing Gradients of the positive and negative cortex memories persistence factor is worse than that of Tables \ref{table1} and \ref{table3}, and better than that of Table \ref{table2} and \ref{table4} by Fig.\ref{fig11}(e) and Tables.

 When ${\rm l_{min}}\approx{\rm l_{max}}/{\rm k_{max}}=44/9\approx5$, similar to the case of CRPNN, it can be seen from Tables \ref{table1}-\ref{table5} that the correlation coefficient effect is not so good at this time, and even Tables \ref{table1}, \ref{table2}, \ref{table5} is less ideal.